 Preconditions

 <Conditions that must exist for the use case to start.
 These conditions describe the state of the system, from a technical perspective, that must be true before an operation, process, activity or task can be executed.
 It lists what needs to be in place before executing the use case flow.>

-Data use agreements are in place
+Data use agreements are in place when needed

-Public Health uses allowed by HIPPA have been defined and implemented
+Public Health uses allowed by HIPAA and other statutory authority have been defined and implemented

-Patient is seen by a physician, an HCV series of lab tests are done, and the results are positive

-Lab results come back in discrete data elements that are ingested into the EHR
+All patient encounters required to initiate and move through the cure cascade take place (i.e., patient attends) with authorized providers, and requisite steps (e.g., tests ordered; performed; and results received; drug prescribed) are performed and captured in the EHR using approved standards

 Main Flow

 < Main Flow is the most common way in which the use case is executed.>

-Hepatitis C Diagnosis Flow (eICR)
+Hepatitis C Test Result Flow (eICR)